mudiadamz/electron-react-spring/README.md

 This project has two sub projects.
 Although they are just folders in this project, but they could be in their own Git repository and merged to this project using [Git subtree](https://help.github.com/articles/about-git-subtree-merges/).

-1. `reacr`: a React application as the front-end, based on the HelloWorld project created using create-react-app.
+1. `react`: a React application as the front-end, based on the HelloWorld project created using create-react-app.
 2. `spring`: a Spring Boot application as the backend, based on a Maven project created by [Spring Initializer](https://start.spring.io/) with Web dependency.

 Both Linux and Mac OS are supported (i am not testing it yet, but there's shouldn't be any big problem.